chrisseaton/rhizome/doc/handles.md

 ### Why we need it

-When we call a native function that RubyJIT has compiled and pass it a Ruby object as an argument, what do we actually pass into the native code?
+When we call a native function that Rhizome has compiled and pass it a Ruby object as an argument, what do we actually pass into the native code?

 We can't pass a pointer to the host virtual machine's representation of the Ruby